-You may be torn between wanting more sleeping room and not wanting your bedroom to feel crowded.
-Maybe you and your partner keep bumping into each other, your dog always ends up in the middle, or your room already feels tight with two nightstands.
-This guide explains the real queen-versus-king difference, the mistakes people make, how room layout changes the answer, and which size makes sense for the way you actually sleep.
+You may want more sleeping room without making the bedroom feel cramped.
+Maybe you and your partner keep drifting into each other, the dog always ends up in the middle, or the room already feels tight once two nightstands are in place.
+This guide breaks down the real queen-versus-king difference, the mistakes buyers make, how layout changes the answer, and which size fits the way you actually sleep.

 Queen vs King Bed: Quick Answer

 A standard queen and a standard king are the same length.
 The real difference is width: queen is 60 x 80 inches, while king is 76 x 80 inches.
-In a 2022 conference abstract analyzing 865,348 nights from 8,214 partnered sleepers, larger mattresses were associated with modest gains in total sleep time, REM sleep, deep sleep, and sleep efficiency, but the findings were associative rather than proof that every couple needs a king.
+A 2022 conference abstract that analyzed 865,348 nights from 8,214 partnered sleepers found that larger mattresses were linked to modest gains in total sleep time, REM sleep, deep sleep, and sleep efficiency.
+Even so, the findings were associative, not proof that every couple needs a king.

 Choose a queen when: